How to Extract the Max from Your Backlink Profile – Manage Your BL Profile Like a Pro

 6. Internal Link Optimization Based on Incoming Backlinks

-Pages with strong backlinks often become hubs of authority — use that to your advantage.
+Pages with strong backlinks often become hubs of authority, so use that to your advantage.

 What to do: